Business As Usual In Abu Dhabi During Ramadan (well almost)

 Ramadan is a special time to be working in Abu Dhabi and Dubai.
 Show respect to your Muslim business partners and colleagues and make the most of the experience.

-Gateway Group Of Companies, Abu Dhabi & Dubai, UAE
+Founder Gateway Group, Abu Dhabi & Dubai, United Arab Emirates

 Gateway Group – We’re Pretty Good At What We Do